waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 And the way we do that is by taking the dot product of the weights and our input.
-If it's greater than or equal to 0, we'll go ahead and save the output is 1.
+If it's greater than or equal to 0, we'll go ahead and say the output is 1.
 Otherwise, the output is going to be 0.
 And this hypothesis we say is `parameterized` by the weights.
 Depending on what weights we choose, we'll